- The Pitfalls of a Guitar Ambition

 Here, at least, we can provide a concrete solution: Superprof has hundreds of guitar tutors scattered all across the UK!

-On the Superprof page, you can review tutor profiles: their background in music studies and their experience in teaching; what type of guitar they teach, what skill level they teach and testimonials from past students.
+On the Superprof page, you can review tutor profiles: their background in music studies and their experience in teaching; what type of guitar they teach - say they only play acoustic guitar or fingerstyle guitar - what skill level they teach and testimonials from past students.

 Once you've found a teacher you're reasonably satisfied with, what's next?